curiousTauseef/kinectcapture/README.md

 -----------
 Compilation
 -----------
-KinectCapture requires the following libraries and ides to get compiled
+KinectCapture requires the following libraries and IDEs to get compiled
 a) freenect (modified) - in the lib32, lib64, libw32 folders
 b) pthread
 c) gtk